bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

 we have to mock those inputs.
 If you want to test the dialogs themself have a closer look at the :ref:`web-testing` chapter.

-Lets add a second test to assert our second process start ``checkOrder`` which contains an Html Dialog we want to mock.
+Let's add a second test to assert our second process start ``checkOrder`` which contains an Html Dialog we want to mock.

 .. literalinclude:: includes/processtesting/processtesting-test-part3.java